University Honor Code and Policy on Plagiarism

 Academic Appeals Procedure

 Only academic matters come under these guidelines.
 Personnel matters are handled by administrators; social issues in student life go through Student Government Association judicial procedures.
 The rights and responsibilities of the faculty and students in the academic areas of campus life are included in the Student Handbook.
 The statement of a grievance and the appeal of a decision should follow procedures that encourage fairness, civility, and responsible citizenship and should not infringe upon the rights of either students or instructors.
-For details, consult the Mars Hill College Student Handbook, Section 4.6 Academic Appeals Procedure.
+For details, consult the Mars Hill University Student Handbook, Section 4.6 Academic Appeals Procedure.